Reverse Engineering Human Preferences with Reinforcement Learning: Candidate Response Layout

 \section{Candidate Response Layout}

-We show below two representative math reasoning responses to the question \textit{`The vertices of a triangle are at points (0, 0), (-1, 1), and (3, 3).
-What is the area of the triangle?'}, generated with the vanilla version of Command R7B and the version pipelined the tuned preamble generator, respectively.
-While both responses lead to the incorrect solution, the one generated by the attacked model is formatted into distinct paragraphs labelled with explanatory headers, and appears more structured overall.
+We show below two representative math reasoning responses to the question \textit{``The vertices of a triangle are at points (0, 0), (-1, 1), and (3, 3).
+What is the area of the triangle?''}, generated using the vanilla Command R7B model and the version pipelined with the tuned preamble generator, respectively.
+While both responses yield an incorrect solution, the response from the attacked model is organised into distinct paragraphs with explanatory headers and appears more structured overall.

 \textbf{No attack }\\ \fbox{

 }

 \textbf{Preambles }\\ \fbox{